minh-n/NightfallProject/dataset/README.md

 It produced rather a low-quality result  and some images are nearly black.
 However, no exposure adustments have been made: this could be a problem for machine learning, with the numerous artifacts in the night pictures.

-DN4_Dark: as its name implies, IT contains the pictures that received no or insufficient illumination during night.
+DN4_Dark: as its name implies, it contains the pictures that received no or insufficient illumination during night.
 We will see if those are exploitable.

 DN5_all is a combination of DN1 and DN2 which are relatively similar datasets.
 It yields pretty good results when feeded to the neural network.
 Other dataset of this kind will be made in the near future.
 After a 1000 epochs training, it gives better results when applied to DN3.